jabedhasan21/Notes/Common/README.md

 *REST (REpresentational State Transfer) is a simple stateless architecture that generally runs over HTTP.*

+(3).**What is object-oriented programming?**

+*object-oriented programming (OOP), a style of coding in which related actions are grouped into classes to aid in creating more-compact, effective code.*

 ## Design Patterns
  + [**Gang of Four Design Patterns**](http://c2.com/cgi/wiki?DesignPatternsBook)